 Besides the additional screw joint below the camera, you’ll also find a speaker.
 This allows you to talk using your Reolink mobile app and communicate with anyone outside.
 Besides, it doubles as a siren that you can blast out just by hitting a button.

 You may as well link the speaker to an automated trigger using the camera software.
 So, when it senses certain predefined triggers, it blasts out loud.
+But a warning; Be ready for the noise, it’s louder than you can ever expect.

 Overall, the design is almost without any fault.
 It is compact with two effective lenses that are stitched digitally into a unit.
 Besides, with the IP66 rating, you can enjoy quite a wide deployment scope.
 You can completely prevent moisture or dust ingress and ultimately prolong your camera lifespan.